 Drawing pictures, playing games, and writing messages on the sidewalk with chalk is a staple activity of childhood.
 Sidewalk chalk is a vehicle for creativity and fun for toddlers, teens, and kids in between.
 Adults too can enjoy imaginative sidewalk chalk activities on a warm, sunny day.

-While chalk is a naturally occuring substance in the world, most sidewalk chalk is man-made.
+While chalk is a naturally occurring substance in the world, most sidewalk chalk is man-made.
 Such artificial chalk is scientifically known as magnesium carbonate, but it holds the same useful properties as natural chalk.
 It’s a soft, solid substance that adheres to surfaces and can crumble into dust or powder.
 Man-made chalk can be infused with color for vibrant possibilities.

 Perhaps the most important factor when choosing sidewalk chalk is color.
 You may only want a handful of colors, or you may desire a wide assortment.
-Yellows, reds, and oranges are among the most popular options; many purchases include shades of green, blue, and purple as well.
+Yellows, reds, and oranges are among the most popular options, but many sets include shades of green, blue, and purple as well.
 Darker colors may be included in larger packs, but because they don’t show up as well, they’re not usually the most desirable colors.
 After all, it can be hard to track down gray, brown, or black on a dark sidewalk.

 Sidewalk chalk should be thick, durable, and easy to hold.
 Because you’ll be pressing it against a hard surface, thinner pieces like those used on an indoor chalkboard aren’t the best for outside, as they may break under the pressure.
 Even when force isn’t required, younger children may inadvertently apply extra pressure, which can lead to breakage.
 Thicker pieces of chalk are less likely to chip when dropped.
 What’s more, thicker options create thicker lines, which may be useful for shading.